rbouadjenek/deakin-ai-challenge2021/README.md

 20. [Sideshow bob](https://en.wikipedia.org/wiki/Sideshow_Bob)

 To achieve this task, you will be given a data set that consists of 19,548 images to train your model and tune your hyperparameters.
-However, feel free to extend it by collecting new images or by using data augmentation.
+However, feel free to extend it by collecting new images or by using data augmentation techniques.

 Once you have built your model, you will have to submit it on the [CodaLab](https://competitions.codalab.org/competitions/27191?secret_key=f0a7cc3e-7f78-4bb1-8564-95bc2fadafa5) platform to be evaluated.
 We evaluate the performance of your model using the [Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html)  on a private test set that we have directly collected and labeled from TV show episodes.